 Before making final approach into an LZ, the pilot will often circle the area to observe the site.
 In fact, this is often done several times.
 It may appear as if the aircraft is leaving the area.
 This is not the case; the pilot is merely flying to assess the site and prepare for approach.

 During landing, the LZ Safety Team must ensure that all remains safe on the ground.
 It is important that you constantly look at the surrounding area and not fixate on the aircraft.
 Things change at LZ sites.
 It is the responsibility of the LZ Safety Team to recognize and react to these changes.
 During final approach, remember to protect the patient, secure all loose equipment and protect your eyes.

 When the aircraft has landed, the flight team will exit the aircraft and assess the area.
 They will then go to the patient's side.
 No one should approach the aircraft.
 During this time, the LZ Safety Team must assure that everyone is kept 100' back from the site.
-During most scene responses, the rotor blades and engines will continue to run.
+During some scene responses, the rotor blades and engines will continue to run.
 It is essential that no items be thrown or left unsecure in the area of the LZ.

 When the patient is ready for transport, the flight team will need assistance loading.
 Usually, two additional people are required.
 Anyone assisting must always follow the directions of the flight team.
 Remember to always approach the aircraft from the front, within full view of the pilot.
 You should never look at the helicopter from the rear.
 While loading, no one should go behind the rear skid of the aircraft.